jren03/garage/garage/README.md

 For model-based experiments specifically:
 * `overrides.model_hid_size`: the size of the model.
 For some environments such as `Humanoid`, we find that a larger model size is importance for quicker convergence.
+* `overrides.policy_updates_every_steps`: how many policy updates per model step.
+In practice, we find a number between 2 to 5 to work best for our environments.
+* `overrides.freq_train_model`: how frequently to update the model.
+Especially in the case where the model is pretrained (as in `antmaze`), this value can be rather large (~1k).
 * `overrides.ema_agent`: whether to use the EMA of the policy weights during inference.
 * `overrides.schedule_model_lr`: whether to decay the learning rate of the model.
 * `overrides.schedule_actor_lr`: whether to decay the learning rate of the actor.